Glossary:

 L.A.T.C.H., or LATCH.
 A theory, proposed by Richard Saul Wurman in the 1990s, that you can organize any information (such as an exhibition) in only five ways: by Location, Alphabet, Time, Category, or Hierarchy (aka Continuum).

 LCD.
 Acronym for "liquid crystal display."
 In museum exhibitions, usually refers to flat screen monitors.
-LCDs al have a glowing backlight and a layer of liquid crystals that change orientation to permit light through.
+LCDs all have a glowing backlight and a layer of liquid crystals that change orientation to permit light through.
 Easily confused with LED, a different technology for digital displays.

 LED.
 Acronym for "light emitting diode."
 In museum exhibitions, LED typically refers to a digital display surface made of tiles that can be assembled into many sizes and shapes.
 Made of teensy light bulbs that emit colors directly.
 Easily confused with LCD, a different technology that currently mostly takes the form of fixed-proportion flat screens.

 Linear media.
 Media that plays without external influence or visitor control.
 Includes films, video clips, soundscapes.
-Not interactive, reactive, dynamic or algorithmic.
+Not interactive, reactive, dynamic, or algorithmic.
 Combinations are possible and common, e.g., an experience where visitors choose videos to watch is linear media running inside interactive media.

 M